Invariant Submanifolds of Sasakian Generalized-Sasakian-Space-Forms: Invariant Submanifolds of Sasakian Generalized Sasakian-space-forms

-for all vector fields $X, Y\in\Gamma(TM)$. \end{lem} So we can state the following: \begin{thm}\cite{HUAM} An invariant submanifold $M$ of a generalized Sasakian-space-forms $\bar{M}$ is a generalized Sasakian-space-forms \end{thm} Now, we begin with the following: \begin{thm} Let $M$ be an invariant submanifold of a generalized Sasakian-space-form $\widetilde{M}(f_1, f_2, f_3)$ such that $f_1 \neq f_3$.
-Then $M$ is totally geodesic if and only if $Q(\sigma, R)=0$. \end{thm} {\bf Proof.} Let $M$ be an invariant submanifold of a generalized Sasakian-space-form $\widetilde{M}(f_1, f_2, f_3)$ such that $f_1 \neq f_3$.
+for all vector fields $X, Y\in\Gamma(TM)$.
+Hence, we can state the following: \begin{thm} An invariant submanifold $M$ of a Sasakian generalized Sasakian-space-forms $\widetilde{M}$ is a Sasakian generalized Sasakian-space-form. \end{thm} Now, we begin with the following: \begin{thm} Let $M$ be an invariant submanifold of a Sasakian generalized Sasakian-space-form $\widetilde{M}(f_1, f_2, f_3)$ such that $f_1 \neq f_3$.
+Then $M$ is totally geodesic if and only if $Q(\sigma, R)=0$. \end{thm} {\bf Proof.} Let $M$ be an invariant submanifold of a Sasakian generalized Sasakian-space-form $\widetilde{M}(f_1, f_2, f_3)$ such that $f_1 \neq f_3$.
 Suppose that $Q(\sigma, R)=0$.
 This implies

 for any vector fields $X, Y, Z, U, V \in \Gamma(TM)$.
 By the above equation and (\ref{eq2.12}), we have

 where

 In view of (\ref{e:3.9}), the equation (\ref{e:3.8}) can be written as